clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

    When updating DCPMM Firmware, all DCPMM parts must be in the same mode (you cannot mix 1LM and 2LM parts).

-The latest firmware download for the Intel Server System S2600WF is available at the `Intel Download Center`_
+The latest firmware download for the Intel Server Board S2600WF Family is available at the `Intel Download Center`_

 Firmware Update Steps
 =====================